 Students also learn clinical skills through interactions with Physical Exam Teaching Associates (PETAs), Genitourinary Teaching Associates (GTAs), and Male Urological Teaching Associates (MUTAs).
 These are specially trained SPs who aid faculty in the teaching of the different components of the physical exam.

 The Physical Exam Teaching Associates (PETAs) are:

-- specially trained SPs that teach the techniques of basic physical examination (abdominal, neurology, cardiovascular and pulmonary)
+- specially trained SPs that teach the techniques of basic physical examination (abdominal, neurology, cardiovascular, pulmonary, and musculoskeletal)

 - patient models, providing the students the chance to practice exam techniques

-- can provide the perspective of a patient
+- able to provide the perspective of a patient

 The educational benefits of a PETA for the student include: